 How to Approach the Religious

-If we look at actual living religions and compare them with this model, we see that most of them do their job poorly.
-They've become institutional structures that often block access to the very experiences they're supposed to facilitate.
+If we look at actual living religions and compare them with this model, we see that many have become institutional structures that can sometimes obscure the very experiences they're meant to facilitate.

 I've found two approaches to religious experience that work reliably: dream analysis and meditation.
 Both put us in touch with the spontaneous productions of our own minds—both are methods of approaching the unconscious and its creative potential.